vhula/sgit/README.md

     ```
     Usage: sgit [ARGUMENT VALUE]...
 [OPTION]...
     Sets up different aliases for git command
+    All options are applied globaly by default (git config --global)

     Arguments:
             -u, --username                  name of the user for git env
             -e, --email                     email of the user for git env